wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.14 =
+* Bug Fix - Bottom sort filter was not working, hidden as it is not useful.
+* Bug Fix - Shipping prices were not updating on the shipping selection page in the cart when you updated the cart items (requires design file upgrade).
+* Bug Fix - Added a "+" to basic option items when there is a price addition.
+* Bug Fix - Fix for shipping zones, order was incorrect and caused inconsistencies.
 = 2.0.13 =
 * Bug Fix - Views for products and menus were not updating.
 * Bug Fix - Products with three menus attached were not displaying in product details.